DarkShadow1107/filspresso_next/README.md

 ## Project overview

+> **⚠️ SECURITY WARNING: EDUCATIONAL USE ONLY**
+> This project currently uses **plain text storage** for all user data (passwords, credit cards, orders) and has **no encryption**.
+It is designed for demonstration purposes only.
+DO NOT use real credentials or payment information.

 Filspresso Next is a modern migration of the original Filspresso site into a Next.js (App Router + TypeScript) frontend that integrates with a Python AI service and optional IoT-enabled coffee machines.

+**Recent Updates & Architecture Changes:**

+-   **JSON-based Storage**: Replaced database dependencies with local JSON files for user data.
+    -   `src/data/accounts.json`: User credentials (plain text).
+    -   `src/data/user_cards.json`: User payment methods (plain text).
+    -   `src/data/orders.json`: Complete order history.
+-   **Simplified Backend**: Removed `bcrypt` and complex auth flows in favor of direct file manipulation for transparency and ease of testing.
+-   **New API Endpoints**: Added Next.js Route Handlers for managing Cards (`/api/user/cards`) and Orders (`/api/order`).

 The system supports three tiers of AI-backed assistants for coffee recommendations:

 -   **Tanka (~30M parameters)** — lightweight, conversational assistant for quick recommendations and support
 -   **Villanelle (~60M parameters)** — balanced model for technical explanations and troubleshooting
 -   **Ode (~90M parameters)** — research-grade model for deep technical, sensory, and sustainability insights

 The app can produce personalized brewing recipes which can optionally be delivered to a connected coffee machine (ESP32 or similar) that executes the recipe.

+## Feature Breakdown

+### 🧠 Kafelot AI System

+The core intelligence of Filspresso, powered by the "Kafelot" engine.

+-   **Multi-Model Support**: Seamlessly switches between Tanka, Villanelle, and Ode based on query complexity.
+-   **Context-Aware Chat**: Remembers conversation history for natural dialogue.
+-   **RAG (Retrieval-Augmented Generation)**: Accesses a vector database of coffee knowledge to answer specific questions.
+-   **Chemistry Mode**: Visualizes coffee molecules and explains chemical processes (caffeine, lipids, sugars).
+-   **IoT Command Generation**: Translates natural language requests ("Make me a strong espresso") into machine-executable JSON commands.

+### 👤 Account & Order Management

+A fully functional (demonstration) e-commerce user system.

+-   **User Profiles**: Create and manage accounts with persistent data.
+-   **Wallet System**: Add, view, and remove credit cards (stored in `user_cards.json`).
+-   **Order History**: Track past purchases with detailed receipts (stored in `orders.json`).
+-   **Shopping Bag**: Persistent cart state with local storage synchronization.
+-   **Subscription Management**: Manage recurring coffee deliveries.

+### 🔌 IoT Integration

+-   **Device Polling**: ESP32 devices poll the server for new brewing tasks.
+-   **Real-time Status**: Updates brew status (Heating -> Brewing -> Done) in real-time.
+-   **Remote Control**: Trigger brews directly from the web interface.

 ### End-to-End User Journey